A novel multiscale modelling for the hemodynamics in retinal microcirculation with an analytic solution for the capillary-tissue coupled system: Models

 \subsubsection{One-dimensional model}

-The one-dimensional (1D) model is widely adopted to describe the blood flow in the individual vessels of arterial and venous networks.
+The one-dimensional (1D) model is widely adopted to describe the blood flow in the individual vessels of arteriolar and venular networks.
 The networks exist in three dimensional space but are often analysed in a two dimensional subset of three dimensional space following the usual conventions of electric circuit theory.
-For all time $t>0$ the flow within each vessel is characterized by the flow rate $q(s,t)$ and the cross-sectional area $A(s,t)$ \citep{julien_one-dimensional_2023, wang_fluid_2016}, along the axis $s$ of the vessel, and their evolutions are given by
+For all time $t>0$ the flow within each vessel is characterized by the flow rate $q(s,t)$ and the cross-sectional area $A(s,t)$ \cite{julien_one-dimensional_2023, wang_fluid_2016}, along the axis $s$ of the vessel, and their evolutions are given by

-where $\alpha_{cor}$ is the Coriolis coefficient assumed to describe the velocity profile in each vessel, $p$ is the pressure, $\rho$ is the density of blood and $f$ is the friction term.
-The coefficient $\alpha_{cor}$ is set as $\alpha_{cor}=4/3$ which corresponds to the parabolic velocity profile that is consistent with the experimental data in retina \citep{song_combined_2014,causin_blood_2016,kornfield_measurement_2015}.
+where $\hat{\alpha}$ is the Boussinesq coefficient (momentum flux correction factor) assumed to describe the velocity profile in each vessel \cite{muller_global_2014}, $p$ is the pressure, $\rho$ is the density of blood and $C_f$ is the friction term.
+The coefficient $\hat{\alpha}$ is set as $\hat{\alpha}=4/3$ which corresponds to the parabolic velocity profile that is consistent with the experimental data in the retina \cite{song_combined_2014,causin_blood_2016,kornfield_measurement_2015}.
 The density is set as $\rho=1~{\rm{g}/\rm{cm}^3}$ from now on in this paper.
-The explicit form of friction term is given by
+The explicit form of friction term is given by \cite{muller_global_2014}

 where $\eta=\eta(r)$ is the dynamical viscosity modelled as a function of the vessel radius $r$ to account for the rheological properties of blood.